vlad17/COS513-Blog/_posts/2015-09-27-exploratory-analysis.md

 - progressive averages (6 months back): day before, two days, week, 2 weeks, month, 3 months, 6 months
 - long progressive averages (2 years back)

-Cannot just rely on NMSE, need to evaluate models using profit Profit = (money obtained / seed money)^{52/w} - 1
+Cannot just rely on NMSE, need to evaluate models using profit\\
+Profit = (money obtained / seed money)^{52/w} - 1

-Two strategies: buying and selling whole amount when increase/decrease predicted, and buying/selling only 10\% at a time
+Two strategies: buying and selling whole amount when increase/decrease predicted, and buying/selling only 10% at a time

 #### Results
-Predictions often much lower than real value Predicting longer than 6 months is hard (NMSE and profit diverge wildly) Profit decreases when training model further
+Predictions often much lower than real value or lagged behind forex rates\\
+Predicting longer than 6 months is hard (NMSE and profit diverge wildly)\\
+Profit decreases when training model further

-Experimenting with large number of currencies without inputting linkage is not good Best profits achieved with time-delayed 14 daily averages (which was also worst in terms of NMSE) Long progressive averages model is best for NMSE Boolean indicators help with NMSE but have no effect on profit
+Experimenting with large number of currencies without inputting linkage is not good\\
+Best profits achieved with time-delayed 14 daily averages (which was also worst in terms of NMSE)\\
+Long progressive averages model is best for NMSE\\
+Boolean indicators help with NMSE but have no effect on profit